 Swapping old cooling and heating systems for ENERGY STAR models can cut annual energy costs by 20 percent or more.
 Efficient models allow you to program the system to the minimum amount of energy you need to cool or heat a room at different times of day.

 Central air conditioners (ACs) are rated according to their seasonal energy-efficiency ratio (SEER), which is the cooling output divided by the power input.
 Basically, a higher SEER means a more efficient air conditioner.
 Most AC units range from a SEER rating of 6 to 18.
-Federal regulations as of 2016 state that homes in Northern states may have 13 SEER ratings, while households in the Southeast and Southwest must have a rating of 14 SEER.
+As of 2020, Federal regulations as of 2016 state that homes in Northern states must have at least a 13 SEER rating, while households in the Southeast and Southwest must have a rating of 14 SEER or higher.
 The American Council for an Energy-Efficient Economy (ACEEE) recommends a SEER rating of at 14.5 for cooler or 15 for hot climates.

 Most US homes are heated with a furnace or boiler.
 ENERGY STAR furnaces have an annual fuel utilization efficiency (AFUE) rating of 90 percent or greater, making them about 15 percent more efficient than standard models.
 The most efficient boilers have an AFUE rating of 85 percent or greater.
 (If you have another type of heating system, visit www.energystar.gov to see what you should look for.)